The EFT-Hedron: Acknowledgements

 \section{Acknowledgements}

-We thank Alex Postnikov and Steven Karp for stimulating discussions.
+We thank Alex Postnikov, Steven Karp and Congkao Wen for stimulating discussions.
+We thank Zvi Bern, Alexander Zhiboedov, and Dimitrios Kosmopoulos for discussions, and for pointing out an error in the spinning residue polynomials given in the first version of the paper.
 N.A-H. is supported by DOE grant de-sc0009988.
 Y-t H is supported by MoST Grant No. 106-2628-M-002-012-MY3.
 T-c H is supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.